meilaleinalainengithub/Periodic-Mob-Spawner/README.md

 The Datapack will begin as soon as you join the world, to disable/enable the datapack run:

-* /datapack disable "file/Random Mob 30s"
+* /datapack disable "file/Periodic-Mob-Spawner"
-* /datapack enable "file/Random Mob 30s"
+* /datapack enable "file/Periodic-Mob-Spawner"

 ## Found a bug?
 You can do the one of the following: